growilabs/growi-docs/docs/en/guide/features/copy_to_clipboard.md

-# Copy page titles and URLs
+# Copy a page path and URL to the clipboard

-Click the icon next to the page title to copy the page path or URL.
+Click the icon next to the page title to copy the page path and/or URL.
 This is useful for sharing page content with others or inserting links within a page.

 ![](/assets/images/copy_to_clipboard.png)